The Story of MAMA HOPE

 Inspired by her mother’s impact, Nyla began partnering with local organizations to identify specific resource needs in the communities, and she found investors to help create sustainable prosperity, building everything from schools to women’s microfinance programs.
 In her mother’s light, Nyla formally organized MAMA HOPE in 2008.

 As MAMA HOPE grew, Nyla continued to meet many young women, and like her mother they were passionate about making an impact in their local communities and in communities around the world — but were unsure of how to get started.
-The Advocate Fellowship was conceived to share knowledge and experience with emerging female social entrepreneurs and partner them with communities where they can truly make an impact.
+The Global Advocate Program was conceived to share knowledge and experience with emerging female social entrepreneurs and partner them with communities where they can truly make an impact.